Chart Color Schemes

 AreaSearch analysis of employment trends sees Peregian Beach - Marcus Beach performing better than 85% of local markets assessed across Australia

-Workforce participation is at 63.0%, slightly higher than Rest of Qld's 59.1%.
-The leading employment industries among residents are health care & social assistance, professional & technical services, and retail trade.
-Notably, professional & technical services employ 2.2 times the regional average.
-Conversely, agriculture, forestry & fishing employs only 0.6% of local workers, lower than Rest of Qld's 4.5%.
+The area's employment rate is 2.2% below Rest of Qld's rate of 3.9%, with a workforce participation rate of 63.0%.
+Leading industries include health care & social assistance, professional & technical services, and retail trade.
+Professional & technical services have notable concentration, being 2.2 times the regional average.
+Agriculture, forestry & fishing employs just 0.6% of local workers, below Rest of Qld's 4.5%.

-Analysis of SALM and ABS data shows that from June 2024 to June 2025, the labour force decreased by 2.2%, while employment declined by 1.1%, causing unemployment to fall by 1.1 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.8% and unemployment increase by 0.2 percentage points during this period.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate is 4.5%, and employment grew by 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Peregian Beach - Marcus Beach's employment mix suggests local growth of approximately 7.0% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area may offer limited local employment opportunities, as indicated by Census data.
+Between June 2024 and June 2025, the labour force decreased by 2.2%, while employment declined by 1.1%, causing unemployment to fall by 1.1 percentage points.
+This contrasts with Rest of Qld, where employment rose by 1.8%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Peregian Beach - Marcus Beach suggests local growth of approximately 7.0%% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment